emu-iasa/how-to-yolocon/README.md

 This doc serves as a skeleton template on how to put on an awesome conference

   ## What is Yolocon?
+- YoloCon stand for: Ypsilanti Online Learning Opportunities Conference
 - YoloCon is a 100% student led security-focused conference and fundraiser for the Eastern Michigan University Information Assurance Student Association.

  ### There are **four** primary goals of this conference:
 1. Public Speaking! 📢